 Watching your child struggle with infant apraxia would be understandably difficult for any parent.
 This scenario may become even more stressful if you learn that your child’s apraxia was the result of a doctor or hospital committing medical malpractice.
 Unfortunately, that is the case for many children that are diagnosed with infant apraxia.
-If your child developed infant apraxia due to medical malpractice, consult with an experienced Miami attorney for infant apraxia today.
+If your child developed infant apraxia due to medical malpractice, consult with an experienced attorney for infant apraxia today.

 Prosper Shaked Accident Injury Attorneys PA are dedicated to providing you and your child with the legal representation needed to pursue your legal claim.
 A doctor that betrayed your trust and acted negligently when treating your child should be held accountable for their actions.
-To schedule a free consultation to discuss your legal options, contact the Law Offices of Prosper Shaked at (305) 694-2676, or contact us online.
+To schedule a free consultation to discuss your legal options, contact the Prosper Shaked at (305) 694-2676, or contact us online.

 Recognizing the Signs and Symptoms of Infant Apraxia